Vis à Vis (Star Trek: Voyager)

 "Vis à Vis" is the 88th episode of Star Trek: Voyager, the 20th episode of the fourth season.
-Tom Paris encounters a mysterious alien on a fast ship, but not all is at seems to be.
+Tom Paris encounters a mysterious alien on a fast ship, but not all is as it seems to be.
 This is a science fiction television episode set in the 24th century of the Star Trek universe, where the USS Voyager starship, stranded on the other side of the Galaxy is making a long journey back to Earth.